10 best snorkelling sites in Queensland

 8. Orpheus Island, north of Townsville

 The world-class snorkel site outside the Research Station on Orpheus Island to the north of the main resort is somewhere I could spend days.
-Not only are there hundreds of giant clams (which have to be seen squirting water at low tide – see the video below), some of the most colourful colour bommies on the entire Great Barrier Reef, thousands of damsel fish but also sheltered warm waters in the lee of the island.
+Not only are there hundreds of giant clams (which have to be seen squirting water at low tide), some of the most colourful colour bommies on the entire Great Barrier Reef, thousands of damsel fish but also sheltered warm waters in the lee of the island.

 No wonder James Cook University have their students out here to study marine science!